kwang75/SalesForce/README.md

 4. Here is the command of compilation: javac SecretTest.java

 5. Test.
-Simply type javac SecretTest N; (N is the largest prime number of either x or y), and watch for the print message in command line.
+Simply type java SecretTest N; (N is the largest prime number of either x or y), and watch for the print message in command line.

 The logic: